SoftwareAG/c8y-docs/content/web/microfrontends-bundle/best-practices-for-packages.md

 From version 10.19.0. we also provide an additional version matrix showing exactly which version of a plugin is compatible with which version of the Web SDK.

-For plugin developers who want to always provide the most compatible version of their plugin, we recommend to have a look at our [community plugin Github project](https://github.com/SoftwareAG/cumulocity-community-plugins), which includes some CI/CD workflows to test and verify that the newest version of a plugin still works.
+For plugin developers who want to always provide the most compatible version of their plugin, we recommend our [community plugin Github project]({{< link-sag-community-plugins >}}), which includes some CI/CD workflows to test and verify that the newest version of a plugin still works.

 #### How to use repository connect